 The Tribune Legal Practice can assist with litigation in the following Tribunals:

-- First Tier Tribunal (Social Entitlement Chamber), for appeals of all social security benefits including: Universal Credit (UC), Personal Independence Payment (PIP), Employment and Support Allowance (ESA), Housing Benefit (HB), Disability Living Allowance (DLA), Carer’s Allowance (CA), Pension Credit (PC), Attendance Allowance (AA), and legacy: Income Support (IS), Jobseeker’s Allowance (JSA), Tax Credits (WTC/CTC).
+- First Tier Tribunal (Social Entitlement Chamber), for appeals of all social security benefits including: Personal Independence Payment (PIP), Disability Living Allowance (DLA), Attendance Allowance (AA), State Pension Credit (SPC), Universal Credit (UC), Employment and Support Allowance (ESA), Housing Benefit (HB), Carer’s Allowance (CA).

 - Valuation Tribunal – for appeals of Council Tax Reduction/Support.

-- Upper Tribunal (Administrative Appeals Chamber) – For appeals from the First Tier Tribunal (Social Entitlement Chamber) on a point of law, for all social security benefits.
+- Upper Tribunal (Administrative Appeals Chamber) – For appeals from the First Tier Tribunal (Social Entitlement Chamber) on a point of law, for all social security benefits listed above.

 Additional Services